LLaMA in R with Keras and TensorFlow

 # cross q,k to calculate an attention score for each token pair.

-<- rotate(q) %*% rotate(k) scores
+scores <- rotate(q) %*% rotate(k)

-, you can observe that
+Returning to the transpose()s and reshapes(), you can observe that

 their purpose is to make it so that the attention calculations are

-independent subspaces, rather than in a
+performed across n_heads independent subspaces, rather than in a

 single larger space.
 The same reasoning drives this decision as that